cykod/Quintus-website/public/guide/sprites.md

 This means stuff like updating position for player characters based on user input or updating position of enemies based on their AI.

-The step method is called by the `frame(dt)` method each frame.
-Much like `draw` and `render` you don't usually need to override the `frame` method as this method takes care of triggering events and invoking frame on each of a Sprite's child.
+The step method is called by the `update(dt)` method each frame.
+Much like `draw` and `render` you don't usually need to override the `update` method as this method takes care of triggering events and invoking frame on each of a Sprite's child.

-The default implementation of frame looks as follows:
+The default implementation of update looks as follows:

-     step: function(dt) {
+     update: function(dt) {
       this.trigger('prestep',dt);
       if(this.step) { this.step(dt); }
       this.trigger('step',dt);